InjectiveLabs/sdk-python/README.md

 ### Changelogs
+**0.5.6.2**
+* Add authz support in composer and client
+* Add historical rewards for Trade & Earn

 **0.5.6.1**
 * Add devnet ini to local env

 **0.5.6.0**
-* add local env in networks
+* Add local env in networks

 **0.5.5.9**
-* add MsgBatchUpdateOrders to the composer
+* Add MsgBatchUpdateOrders to the composer
-* add skip/limit parameters to funding payments
+* Add skip/limit parameters to funding payments

 **0.5.5.8**
-* fix stream_bids in async client
+* Fix stream_bids in async client
-* add more messages in MsgResponses for simulation
+* Add more messages in MsgResponses for simulation

 **0.5.5.5**
 * Refactor LCD endpoints
-* regen ini files
+* Regen ini files

 **0.5.5.1**
 * Add ATOM back to denoms_mainnet.ini